UCSF-CBI/c4/docs/software/matlab.md

 ## Instructions for accessing MATLAB

-To load the module for MATLAV `module load matlab`.
+To load the module for MATLAB `module load matlab`.

 To start an interactive MATLAB session `matlab -nosplash -nodesktop`